The Most Dangerous Active Serial Killers In 2024

 Someone was arrested in connection with the murders, and at a glance, it seemed like there was a pretty good case against them.
 According to the Associated Press (via NBC), witnesses had come forward to claim they had seen a retired police officer named Jairo Francisco Franco shoot and kill one of the men found dead in São Paulo's Paturis Park.
 Franco went to trial for the murders, but the Agora São Paulo reported that he had been found not guilty by the jury and was immediately released.
 The killer has never been satisfactorily identified, and meanwhile, the Igarape Institute says that violence against Brazil's LGBTQ+ community continues to rise.

-The Danilov Maniac
+The Danilovsky Maniac

-Piecing together what's going on deep in Russian territory is always a bit of a challenge, and that's the case with the serial killer dubbed the Danilov Maniac.
+Piecing together what's going on deep in Russian territory is always a bit of a challenge, and that's the case with the serial killer dubbed the Danilovsky Maniac.
 According to Pravda, the killer claimed the lives of a series of victims between 2004 and 2007 and was given his nickname after the remains of one woman were discovered on Cherepovets' Danilov Street.

 Victims were described as having been killed in horrible ways: One woman was stabbed multiple times, while another had her liver removed.
 While investigating one death, NewsRU reported that another victim was found, stuffed in a water-filled sewer.

-And here's the shocking thing: Law enforcement knows a lot about the killer.
+And here's the shocking thing: Law enforcement knows quite a lot about the Danilovsky Maniac.
 In addition to having a fairly good description of him — heavyset, dark blond, with patchy hair, gray eyes, and somewhere between 35 and 40 years old — there were also multiple witnesses who saw someone tagging walls with the X-rated graffiti that showed up around each killing.
 Perhaps even more shocking is that material recovered from beneath the fingernails of the victims has allowed for the reconstruction of the killer's DNA.
 With nothing to match it against, that killer has gone unidentified.

 Antonio Angles